 \subsection{RG evolution of singlet quark and gluon GPDs}

 The singlet quark and gluon GPDs mix under evolution.
 Also as we noted earlier, the initial holographic input for the singlet quark evolution vanishes in leading order in $1/N_c$, simplifying the initial data.
-With this in mind, the combined singlet vector quark and gluon GPDs